keboola/component-youtube-analytics/README.md

 # YouTube Analytics Extractor

-This data source component is using YouTube Reporting API to create and run reports that measure results of YouTube advertising campaigns.
+This data source component is using YouTube Reporting API to create and run reports that give you insights into the performance of your YouTube content.
 Automate data retrieval from the [YouTube Analytics](https://developers.google.com/youtube/analytics/) reports.

 ## Prerequisites